 The subjective nature of risk.

 Adventures solo and with others are completely different experiences and I thoroughly enjoy both.
 I have great memories of fun outings with friends that resulted in amazing camaraderie and laughs.
 Alternatively, the days I spent solo on the John Muir Trail were some of the most transformative of my life.
 I will also never forget the solo backpack I had to Miner’s Ridge lookout last year.
 I scored the entire summit to myself and saw no one for two days.
 I’ve never been witness to a more quiet, serene, and deeply stirring sunrise ever and I wouldn’t have traded the experience for the world.

 Is going solo risky?
 I think risk is a completely subjective thing.
-I believe that it’s much more likely I’ll meet my demise walking across an intersection in downtown Seattle.
+I believe that it’s much more likely I’ll meet my demise getting hit by a car or something far less dramatic.
 Have you seen how many inattentive drivers blow through red lights!?
 Given my track record, I’m also far more likely to seriously injure myself slipping in the bathroom.

 At the end of the day, the only person in the world who can make a judgment about what constitutes an acceptable level of risk is you.

 I love the empowerment that comes from being out there on my own.
 My solo adventures have been some of the most memorable, life changing, humbling moments of my life and I will continue to do them hopefully for a long time.